-To address these limitations, we build our synthesis pipeline on the SynCD dataset \cite{kumari2025generating_syncd}, which inherently provides up to three distinct, high-quality positive viewpoints per identity across 90K initial samples.
+To address these limitations, we build our synthesis pipeline on the SynCD dataset \cite{kumari2025generating_syncd} (90K initial samples).
 To guarantee absolute identity fidelity and prevent semantic overlap during training and evaluation, we apply a rigorous filtering protocol.
 We first discard the ``deformable'' partition (approximately half of the dataset) because the publicly released version lacks the exact foreground text descriptions required for precise generative conditioning and low diversity with 16 base classes.
 Within the remaining ``rigid'' object subset, we enforce strict uniqueness constraints based on paired textual descriptions and \texttt{ObjaverseID}~\cite{deitke2022objaverseuniverseannotated3d}.
 This curation process yields our proposed dataset, \textbf{NearID}, comprising 19,386 unique object identities and 45,215 distinct images.
 Notably, 12,943 identities (67\%) possess two distinct views, and 6,433 identities (33\%) provide three distinct views.
 This scale and viewpoint coverage significantly surpasses the entire MTG dataset (limited to 5K identities with only 2 views).
 We create mutually exclusive train/val/test splits with 18,786/100/500 identities, respectively.